fluxcd/flux2/docs/cmd/flux_install.md

 ## flux install

-Install the toolkit components
+Install or upgrade Flux

 ### Synopsis

-The install command deploys the toolkit components in the specified namespace.
+The install command deploys Flux in the specified namespace.
 If a previous version is installed, then an in-place upgrade will be performed.

 ```